 APHA believes in the power of evidence — and using data to inspire change — to create healthier communities for all.
 That’s why we’re proud to announce a new website exploring the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.

 APHA and the Institute of Transportation Engineers, in partnership with the League of American Bicyclists, created the interactive website to make critical report data more accessible and user-friendly.
 Funding for the website was provided by the Centers for Disease Control and Prevention and the Federal Highway Administration.
 Learn more about how public health practitioners can use active transportation data provided on the website to assess and inform efforts toward health equity by reading The Biking & Walking Benchmarking Report Website: An Online Tool to Support Health Equity (PDF).

 An Active Transportation Agenda for the Trump Administration — The Partnership for Active Transportation Leadership Council released An Active Transportation Agenda for the Trump Administration to demonstrate the importance transportation systems have on the health of our communities.
-Learn about the suggested policies the Trump Administration can take to advance active transportation by connecting people to destinations, fuel economic development, and support communities that need it most.
+Learn about suggested policies to advance active transportation by connecting people to destinations, fuel economic development, and support communities that need it most.

 *Photo credit: Monkeybusinessimages, courtesy iStockphoto